 The universities in the UK are known for providing high quality education through their diverse curriculum, modern infrastructure, and academically brilliant faculty.
 The most popular courses to study in UK include Natural Sciences, Medicine, Social Sciences, Business, Law, Engineering and Technology, Arts, Media and Communication to name a few.
 So, if you want to build a career in any of these disciplines, you should consider studying in the island nation!

 How long can one stay after studying in UK?
 [2020 Update]

-With the establishment of the new laws, Indian students will now have the opportunity of securing a two-year work permit after the completion of their degree.
-This law is essentially beneficial for students because it will help them in securing permanent jobs post the completion of their degrees, thus opening up avenues for permanent settlement in the country.
+With the establishment of the new laws, Indian students will now have the opportunity of obtaining a two-year work permit upon the completion of their degree thus opening up avenues for permanent settlement in the country.
 There are immense prospects for a lucrative career after you study in UK.
-So it is important that you engage effectively with your course and stay on the lookout for good career opportunities.
+So, it is important that you engage effectively with your course and stay on the lookout for good career opportunities!

 Can one work part-time while studying in UK?

-As an Indian student, you can work part-time while pursuing your degree in the UK.
-While you study in UK, you can work upto 20 hours a week during the duration of your semester or term.
+As an Indian student, you can work part-time while pursuing a degree in the UK.
+While you study in UK, you can work up to 20 hours a week during the duration of your semester or term.
 You can also work full time during the duration of your university break.
-The opportunity of working alongside your degree helps in not only meeting the living expenses but also provides opportunities for exposure and experience.
+The opportunity of working alongside your degree helps in not only meeting the living expenses but also provides opportunities for exposure and experience!

 So… Is It Rewarding or Not?

 As discussed, with an array of degree programs spanning across disciplines being offered by world-renowned universities, pursuing higher education in the UK will not only help in improving your career skills but will also open the door to innumerable opportunities.
 Due to the quality of education provided by the institutes in the United Kingdom, the overall tuition fees can be slightly high.
 Thus, you should consider some scholarships or aids offered by both the government and universities.